ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Virtual Machines

-Avalanche allows developers to build dApps through the Virtual Machine (VM) framework.
+Avalanche allows developers to build Dapps through the Virtual Machine (VM) framework.
 VMs serve as blockchain blueprints, and define the behavior of a blockchain application.
 VMs are language agnostic, and are currently supported in multiple popular languages like Golang and Rust.

 All Avalanche validators come out-of-the box three VMs:
 - Coreth: Defines the Contract Chain (C-Chain); supports smart contracts written in Solidity.
-- Platform VM: Defines the Platform Chain (P-Chain); supports operations on staking and subnets.
+- Platform VM: Defines the Platform Chain (P-Chain); supports operations on staking and Subnets.
 - Avalanche VM: Defines the Exchange Chain (X-Chain); supports operations on Avalanche Native Assets.

 Validator operators are able to install additional VMs on their node to validate their corresponding blockchains.

-To learn more about VMs, click [here](/docs/subnets/introduction-to-vm.md).
+To learn more about VMs, click [here](/docs/Subnets/introduction-to-vm.md).

 ### Subnets

-Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to handle an infinite amount of dApps in its ecosystem.
+Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to handle an infinite amount of Dapps in its ecosystem.

-Interoperability between subnets are supported through Avalanche Warp Messaging (AWM).
+Interoperability between Subnets are supported through Avalanche Warp Messaging (AWM).

-To learn more about subnets, click [here](/docs/subnets/README.md).
+To learn more about Subnets, click [here](/docs/Subnets/README.md).

 ### Smart Contracts

-Ethereum developers have the option of deploying their smart contracts on the C-Chain's implementation of the Ethereum Virtual Machine (EVM), or on their own isolated subnet using the Subnet-EVM.
+Ethereum developers have the option of deploying their smart contracts on the C-Chain's implementation of the Ethereum Virtual Machine (EVM), or on their own isolated Subnet using the Subnet-EVM.

 Developers can use their favorite Ethereum tools like Remix, MetaMask, Truffle, and more.